Kong/kongponents/docs/components/toaster.md

 ### title

 Notification title.
 When passing an object to `$toaster.open()` method, the `title` property is required.
-When passing a string, it will be rendered as title.
+When passing only a string, the string will be rendered as the title.

 <div class="horizontal-container">
   <KButton @click="$toaster.open({ title: 'Long Title Gets Truncated With Ellipsis' })">Open Toaster</KButton>